David Randall: Career

 After a brief period as a professional comedian and a brand manager at a cosmetics company, Randall joined the Croydon Advertiser as a trainee reporter in 1974 and became the paper's editor in 1980.
 He joined The Observer one year later as deputy sports editor.
 He was promoted to the post of assistant editor.
 Randall later joined The Independent on Sunday in 1998.
 He worked as its home editor, chief news writer, and commentator until his retirement in 2013.

 Books

 Randall was the author of The Universal Journalist.
 In a review of the book in the British Journalism Review, Ann Leslie stated "How I wish this book had been around when I was a young reporter."
 In the book Journalism, Ethics and Society, David Berry labels Randall a "prominent critic of the debate" concerning journalistic ethics and quotes Randall as arguing in The Universal Journalist that "the objectives and resolutions of ethical debates are unrealistic in the real world of practice [of journalism]."

 Randall was also the author of The Great Reporters, which profiles thirteen reporters he regards as being the best journalists.
 Among the reporters included were Edna Buchanan, William Howard Russell, Hugh McIlvanney, Ann Leslie, and A. J. Liebling.

+2019, "Suburbia (A Far From Ordinary Place)", his personal recollections of growing up in the 1950s and 1960s in Worcester Park and a warm and humorous broader look at life in the suburbs at that time.